rileywoods0/threads/README.md

 - Open the **Threads** view in the Activity Bar to access common actions (resume, browse snapshots, open summary markdown, health check).
 - The status bar shows `Threads` while capturing; clicking it opens the latest snapshot panel.
 - Use **Threads: Export Context Bundle (Markdown)** to generate `.threads/context-bundle.md` for pasting into Copilot/Claude/ChatGPT on project reopen.
+- Use **Threads: Resume Where I Left Off** to reopen the exact files you touched last session.

 ### Debug Workflow
 1. Open `vscode-extension` in VS Code and press `F5` to launch the Extension Development Host.